 TIN vs EIN

-Many people use the terms EIN and TIN interchangeably, but an Employer Identification Number is a specific number assigned to a business by the IRS.
+Many people use the terms EIN and TIN interchangeably, but there is a difference between EIN and TIN.
+An Employer Identification Number is a specific number assigned to a business by the IRS.
 A TIN, on the other hand, is a broad term and does not identify whether the tax ID is for a citizen, business, foreign national, etc.